Carpal tunnel syndrome

 How is carpal tunnel syndrome diagnosed?

-Your doctor will ask about your symptoms, then you may have further tests to see how quickly the median nerve passes messages through the carpal tunnel.
-Your doctor may also request blood tests to rule out other associated conditions, such as rheumatoid arthritis, or x-rays, particularly if you have injured or broken your wrist or have bone changes.
+Your doctor will ask about your symptoms.
+You may then have tests to see how quickly the median nerve passes messages through the carpal tunnel.

 FIND A HEALTH SERVICE — healthdirect's Service Finder can help you find doctors, pharmacies, hospitals and other health services.